Meowcoin-Foundation/meowcoin-wallet-groomer/README.md

-                        The maximum amount (in MEWC) to send to a single output address (default: 10000 MEWC) -f FEE, --fee FEE     The amount of fees (in MEWC) to use for the transaction
+                        The maximum amount (in MEWC) to send to a single output address (default: 10000 MEWC) -f FEE, --fee FEE     The amount of fees (in MEWC) to use for the transaction --reuse               Reuse the same address for the consolidated funds (default: False) -a ADDRESS, --address ADDRESS
+                        The address to send the consolidated funds to --auto                Automatically answer "yes" to all questions
 ```